ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/MoR_methodological_spec.md

 * Unique Identifier – Any e.g., Business Reporting Unit
 * Period – String in "YYYYMM" format
 * Imputation Class
+* Forward Growth Ratio – Numeric
+* Backward Growth Ratio – Numeric
+* Forward Link – Numeric
+* Backward Link – Numeric
+* Construction Link – Numeric
 * Final Target Variable – Numeric
 * Imputation Marker – String
 * Error Description – String
-* Forward Link – Numeric
-* Backward Link – Numeric
-* Construction Link – Numeric

 Fields of type "Any" shall be of the same type as the corresponding input fields as the values shall be the same in both input and output records.